 We the audience, can SEE how awful the Horror is.
 We don't need Romero thinking we're so bloody freaking stupid that we can't even be scared or moved by his movie unless he verbally - through the character of Debra - holds our hand and leads us dumbly throughout his film.

 Young George would also have never let a character be so preachy as Debra.
 Debra sanctimoniously prattles on as she ponders whether humanity is worth saving.
 Hey you despicable heartless bitch!
-YOU are the one cueing and editing a musical soundtrack to the deaths of your own family, friends and classmates!
-Who are you to judge anyone?
+YOU are the one adding a musical soundtrack to the deaths of your own family, friends and classmates!
+Who the hell are you to judge anyone?

 DIARY OF THE DEAD could be a far better movie if Romero just stripped out the constant self-indulgent drone of Debra.
 We don't need to hear her mewling caterwaul describing what we see.
 Removing the idea of invisible zombies who only appear when the camera is tight on someone's face would also improve the movie.
 And finally, if you are going to insist that zombies are slow and shambling, then they have to be Slow and Shambling, not lightening quick whenever it suits you to cheat with a cheap "Boo!" moment.